-Conditions for demonstration measurements:
+Conditions for demonstration measurements

-The test conditions are based on using a high speed, high resolution ACQUITY APC SEC system1 coupled to a Waters SQD Detector 2 single quadrupole mass spectrometer.
-The two detectors are managed by using a post column split flow at a fixed 1:1 ratio, (see figure 1).
+The test conditions are based on using a high speed, high resolution ACQUITY APC SEC System coupled to a Waters SQ Detector 2 single quadrupole mass spectrometer.
+The two detectors are managed by using a post column split flow at a fixed 2:1 ratio, shown in Figure 1).
 Samples evaluated are PEG and Tergitol surfactants dissolved in the chromatographic system mobile phase.